-She said the island of Borneo possesses ideal physical conditions for large-scale renewable energy projects, including offshore solar, carbon capture and storage, as well as green hydrogen and methanol production from seawater.
+She said the island of Borneo ideal for possesses physical large-scale conditions renewable energy projects, including offshore solar, carbon capture and storage, as well as green hydrogen and methanol production from seawater.

 "The fact that Borneo offshore wind and wave output are lowest globally, it's a fact, but it's a very useful feature.